 How many hours a day do you stare at a screen?
 That’s the basic screen time definition — the amount of time you spend looking at a smartphone, laptop, computer, tablet, or TV.
 Screen time for kids should be limited.
-Learn about the supporting research, tips for establishing healthy screen time boundaries, and how a parental control app can help you set up screen time limits.
+Learn about the supporting research, tips for establishing healthy screen time boundaries, and how an all-encompassing cybersecurity app can protect you and your family online.

 The brain undergoes most of its development in the first few years of a child’s life.
 In fact, the average child’s brain doubles in size in the first year alone, and will already grow to about 80% of an adult-size brain by the age of three.
 As humans, we’re born with all our brain cells, but it’s the neural networks between brain cells that really make the brain work.

 Too much screen time for kids — and less discovery through unstructured play and human interactions — means fewer opportunities to build these vital neural networks in our brain.
 That’s why following screen time recommendations is an important part of developing a happy, healthy child who can realize their full potential.